TASEmulators/BizHawk/README.md

 If your distro isn't listed under *Installing* above, `libblip_buf` probably isn't in your package repos.
 You can easily [build it yourself](https://gitlab.com/TASVideos/libblip_buf/blob/unified/README.md).

-Once built, see the *Installing* section, substituting the repo's `output` folder for the download.
+Once built, see [*Installing*](https://github.com/TASVideos/BizHawk/blob/master/README.md#gnulinux-and-macos) above, substituting the repo's `output` folder for the download.

 Again, if your distro isn't listed there, you might get an "Unknown distro" warning in the terminal, and BizHawk may not open or may show the missing dependencies dialog.
 You may need to add your distro to the case statement in the script, setting `libpath` to the location of `d3dx9_43.dll.so` (please do share if you get it working).